lyyc199586/lyyc199586.github.io/_posts/2019-07-21-blog-building.md

 `July.
 21, 2019`: Sharing Room was built and pushed to [lyyc199586.github.io](https://github.com/lyyc199586/lyyc199586.github.io)

 `Aug.
-14, 2019`: Theme was changed from minimal (offical theme of GitHub Page) to minima
+14, 2019`: Theme was changed from minimal (offical theme of GitHub Page) to minima (default theme of Jekyll)

 ---